GSejas/markdown-toolbar/docs/architectural-decision-records.md

 # Architectural Decision Records (ADRs)

 ## Overview
-This document tracks all significant architectural decisions made during the development and evolution of the VS Code Markdown Toolbar Extension.
+This document tracks all significant architectural decisions made during the development and evolution of the VS Code Markdown Extended Toolbar Extension.

 ---